hughestu/MATLAB-Binance-API/README.md

 ##### v0.1.6

 #### Disclaimer:
-This repository is not affiliated, associated with, authorised by, endorsed by, or in any way officially connected with The Mathworks Inc. or Binance Holdings Ltd.
+This repository is not affiliated or in any way officially connected with The Mathworks Inc. or Binance Holdings Ltd.

 ### Features